SSWConsulting/SSW.Rules.Content/rules/implementing-intune/rule.md

 ---
 type: rule
-title: Implementing Intune (aka  Defender for Endpoint)
+title: Do you use Microsoft Intune?
 uri: implementing-intune
 authors:
   - title: Ash Anil